skydoves/Balloon/README.md

 ```

 ### Avoid Memory leak
-Dialog, PopupWindow and etc.. have memory leak issue if not dismissed before activity or fragment are destroyed.<br>
+Dialog, PopupWindow and etc, have memory leak issue if not dismissed before activity or fragment are destroyed.<br>
 But Lifecycles are now integrated with the Support Library since Architecture Components 1.0 Stable released.<br>
-So we can solve the memory leak issue so easily.<br>
+So we can solve the memory leak issue very easily like the below.<br>

 Just use `setLifecycleOwner` method.
-Then `dismiss` method will be called automatically before activity or fragment would be destroyed.
+Then the `dismiss()` method will be called automatically before your activity or fragment would be destroyed.
 ```java
 .setLifecycleOwner(lifecycleOwner)
 ```

 ### Lazy initialization
-We can initialize the balloon property lazily using `balloon` keyword and `Balloon.Factory` abstract class.<br>
+We can initialize the balloon property lazily using the `balloon()` extension and `Balloon.Factory` abstract class.<br>
-The `balloon` extension keyword can be used on `Activity`, `Fragment`, and `View`.
+The `balloon` extension keyword can be used on your `Activity`, `Fragment`, and `View`.

 __Before__<br>
 `CustomActivity.kt`